Burnout

 Managing your own health challenges while caregiving

-Children with extra emotional, academic or medical needs or challenges
+Children with additional emotional, academic or medical needs or challenges

 Feeling invisible or unappreciated for the work you do